agenteo/agenteo.github.com/source/_posts/2013-07-16-building-and-maintaining-large-ruby-on-rails-applications-for-3-years.md

 {% highlight bash %}
 $ ls -l app/controllers
 admin                           ask_an_expert                   contact_us_controller.rb        membership                      promos_and_samples
-admin_controller.rb             babynames                       kids_activities                 my_huggies                      recipe_finder
+admin_controller.rb             babynames                       kids_activities                 my_project                      recipe_finder
-application_controller.rb       contact_us                      loyalty                         my_huggies_controller.rb        stories
+application_controller.rb       contact_us                      loyalty                         my_project_controller.rb        stories
 {% endhighlight %}

 This approach was sufficient during the initial development phase but after we went live and started adding more verticals the growing number of subdirectories made jumping between models/controllers/views time consuming--ideally I wanted to find and work on all the babynames files within a single directory.
 The application route file `/config/routes.rb` was a 300 lines mix from all verticals hard to understand and painful to maintain.